Microgrids

 The community has a population of 1,500.

 The local council, with support of the community and a locally owned renewable energy company (the ‘Proponent’) are developing an alternative supply solution for the area.
-In partnership with several technology vendors, the Proponent plans to utilise innovative energy technologies to coordinate wind generation, residential solar PV, a battery energy storage system
+In partnership with several technology vendors, the Proponent plans to utilise innovative energy technologies to coordinate wind generation, residential solar PV, a battery energy storage system, and information and communication systems.

 Project goals